SamProf/MatBlazor/README.md

 Don't know what Blazor is?
 Read [here](https://github.com/aspnet/Blazor)

-Complete all Blazor 0.9  dependencies.
+Complete all Blazor dependencies.

-- .NET Core 3.0 Preview 3 SDK (3.0.100-preview3-010431)
+- .NET Core 3.0 Preview 4 SDK (3.0.0-preview4-19216-03)
-- Visual Studio 2019 (Preview 4 or later) with the ASP.NET and web development workload selected.
+- Visual Studio 2019 Preview 4 with the ASP.NET and web development workload selected.
 - The latest Blazor extension from the Visual Studio Marketplace.
 - The Blazor templates on the command-line: dotnet new -i Microsoft.AspNetCore.Blazor.Templates::0.9.0-preview3-19154-02